-A strong instrumentation development program is conducted at Haystack Observatory, particularly in the areas of wideband signal processing and high-rate data acquisition.
+A strong instrumentation development program is also conducted at Haystack Observatory, particularly in the areas of wideband signal processing and high-rate data acquisition.
 Current applications include the design of small satellites for geospace research and large radio arrays to improve the flexibility and sensitivity of radio observations, as well as ultra-broadband receiving systems for VLBI measurements.
 These innovative instruments offer rich opportunities for unique geodetic, astrophysical, heliospheric, and ionospheric science.

-Opportunities exist for students to get involved in all these projects and use the facility instrumentation for research investigations.
+Opportunities exist for students to get involved in all of these projects and use the facility instrumentation for research investigations.

 Haystack Observatory is located in Westford, Massachusetts, about 45 minutes northwest of Cambridge.
 For further information, email Haystack Observatory or call 617-715-5400.